 More detailed information is available in the college catalog and website.
-Students may view their records online by clicking on MYGSC from the homepage www.glenville.edu .
-Financial Aid staff is available from 8am - 4pm weekdays in Louis Bennett Hall offices and can also be contacted by phone at 304-462-4103 or email at financial.aid@glenville.edu
+Students may view their records online by clicking on "Current Students" from the homepage www.glenville.edu.
+Financial Aid staff members are available from 8 am -4 pm weekdays in Louis Bennett Hall offices and can also be contacted by phone at 304-462-4103 or email at financial.aid@glenville.edu.